 .

-Where to stay in Serbia, Montenegro, Croatia and Bosnia-Herzegovina
+Where to stay in Serbia, Montenegro, Croatia and Bosnia and Herzegovina

-Throughout these nearly 3 weeks we stayed in 7 different accommodations.
-There was everything from traditional hotels, family-run guesthouses, mountain chalets, to rustic Airbnbs.
+Over the course of these nearly three weeks, we stayed in seven different accommodations.
+We stayed in everything from traditional hotels and family-run guesthouses to mountain chalets and rustic Airbnbs.

-In two apartments – one rented via Airbnb and the other via Booking – our reservation was canceled at the last minute by the respective hosts , and we had to scramble to find another lodging option.
-This had never happened to us before; it might have been just bad luck and coincidence, but in any case, it's a warning to be extra cautious with cancellations in the region and always have a plan B ready.
+In two apartments, one booked through Airbnb and the other through Booking, our reservation was canceled at the last minute by the respective hosts, and we had to scramble to find another place to stay.
+This had never happened to us before; it might have been just bad luck and coincidence, but in any case, it’s a good reminder to be extra cautious with cancellations and always have a backup plan.

 .